jenbeltran/consensys-final-project/README.md

-# ConsenSys Academy’s 2019 Developer Bootcamp Final Project
+# ConsenSys Academy’s 2019 Ethereum Developer Bootcamp Final Project

 ## PLEASE NOTE THAT THIS PROJECT IS NOT COMPLETED.
 I was unable to connect my contract and the front-end via web3.
 You will still be able to walk through the pages but it is not connected to my contract.
 However, this write-up assumes that this is a fully functioning application.